Naturens Parti an exhibition @ DAC

 • FundingDAC, Realdania, Statens Kunstfond, Danmarks Nationlbanks Jubilæumsfond

-Four collages and four audio artworks transport you to a green Utopia in the year 2070, where humans and nature have finally achieved a symbiotic balance and found faith in a shared future.
+This exhibition at DAC, Danish Achitecture Center, presents four collages and four audio artworks which transport you to a natureoriented Utopia in the year 2070, where humans and nature have finally achieved a symbiotic balance and found faith in a shared future.

 DAC 2022